What does a platypus look like? Generating customized prompts for zero-shot image classification: Introduction

-This method has three major drawbacks.
-Firstly, each prompt template has to be hand-written, so having twice as many prompts for a category requires twice as much human effort.
-This can become costly as each new dataset typically has a different set of prompt templates \cite{radford2021learning}.
-Secondly, the prompt templates must be general enough to apply to all image categories.
-For example, a prompt for the ImageNet \cite{deng2009imagenet} category "platypus" could only be as specific as "a photo of a \{platypus\}", and could not be something like "a photo of a \{platypus\}, a type of aquatic mammal" as that template would no longer be relevant for other image categories.
 Lastly, writing high performing prompt templates currently requires prior information about the contents of the dataset.
-For example, the list of hand-written ImageNet prompts \cite{radford2021learning} includes "a black and white photo of the \{\}.", "a low resolution photo of a \{\}.", and "a toy \{\}." all of which demonstrate prior knowledge about the type of representations present in the dataset.
-This information is not generalizable to other datasets, as ImageNet contains "black and white" and "toy" representations of its categories, but other datasets do not (e.g., FVGC Aircraft \cite{maji13fine-grained}).
+For example, the list of hand-written ImageNet prompts \cite{radford2021learning} includes ``a black and white photo of the \{\}.", ``a low resolution photo of a \{\}.", and ``a toy \{\}." all of which demonstrate prior knowledge about the type of representations present in the dataset.
+This information is not generalizable to other datasets, as ImageNet contains ``black and white" and ``toy" representations of its categories, but other datasets do not (e.g., FVGC Aircraft \cite{maji13fine-grained}).

 To overcome these challenges, we propose Customized Prompts via Language models (CuPL).
-In this algorithm, we couple a large language model (LLM) with a zero-shot open vocabulary image classification model.
+In this algorithm, we couple a large language model (LLM) with a zero-shot open-vocabulary image classification model.
 We use the LLM to generate prompts for each of the image categories in a dataset.
 Using an LLM allows us to generate an arbitrary number of prompts with a fixed number of hand-written sentences.
-Additionally, these prompts are now customized to each category and can contain rich visual descriptions while still remaining zero-shot (e.g., "A platypus looks like a beaver with a duck's bill" -- a sentence generated by an LLM).
+Additionally, these prompts are now customized to each category and contain specified visual descriptions while still remaining zero-shot.
+This allows prompts to contain details about a class which distinguish it from other similar classes.
+For example, to describe a tree frog, the LLM generates the sentence ``A tree frog looks like a small frog with large eyes."
+This not only describes the category, but specifically mentions the eyes, the feature which distinguishes the Tree frog class from the most visually similar classes - other types of frogs.
+We find that CuPL prompts are rich with these discriminating details and show that the model is able to leverage these details to place more importance on relevant parts of the image when classifying between similar, commonly confused categories (Figure \ref{fig:shap}).